biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 Zeroes in either the top or bottom of a log ratio mess things up.
-The logarithm of 0 / x (i.e the logarithm of 0) is undefined, as is the logarithm of x / 0 (since you straight-up can't divide by 0).
+The logarithm of 0 / x (i.e the logarithm of 0) is undefined, as is the logarithm of x / 0 (since you straight-up can't divide by 0 in the first place).

 ## Combining Qurro and Emperor